The Mathematics and Computer Science

-Please supply us with a list of resources you will require during your talk.
+Please supply us with a list of special resources you will require during your talk.

 Our colloquium room has chalkboards.
 It also has a

-projection system (up to 1280x1024 resolution) with a computer, VCR, DVD, and overhead projector.
+projection system (up to 1280x1024 resolution) with a computer (which has a DVD player), and document camera.

 The projection system has integrated audio.

-This system can also accomodate your own computer, including audio.
+This system can also accomodate your own computer via HDMI and VGA.